kotools/types/CONTRIBUTING.md

   `types-kotlinx-serialization` subproject on Kotlin/JVM.
 - `Check samples` for checking code samples available in the API reference.

-### Serving the documentation
+### Serving the API reference

-You can also generate the documentation by running the `Documentation` configuration.
+You can also generate the API reference by running the `API reference` configuration.

-For serving the documentation locally, right-click on the `build/dokka/index.html` file and choose your favorite browser in the `Open In > Browser` menu.
+For serving the documentation locally, right-click on the `build/api-reference/index.html` file and choose your favorite browser in the `Open In > Browser` menu.

 ### Implementing the issue